rnagumo/Resume/about.md

 ## Education

-* 04/2015 - 03/2017
+* Apr.
+2015 - Mar.
+2017
-  Master of Engineering.
+  **University of Tokyo**
-  University of Tokyo, Department of Electrical Engineering and Information Systems
+  Department of Electrical Engineering and Information Systems
+  Master of Engineering
   Research in Quantum optics, Near-field optics, and Spin mechanics.

-* 04/2011 - 03/2015
+* Apr.
+2011 - Mar.
+2015
-  Bachelor of Engineering.
+  **University of Tokyo**
-  University of Tokyo, Department of Electrical and Electronic Engineering
+  Department of Electrical and Electronic Engineering
+  Bachelor of Engineering

 ## Publications